Tampere Tigers: Official list of players

 Andres Mena of Cuban origin has been one of the best players in Finland.
 He started his career in the country playing as a short stop for the Tigers.
 Currently he plays in Spain.

 Managers

-The Tigers have had a great selection of managers and coaches.
-Working together with the Club's board, their main objectives have always been the development of new talents and building up a competitive team for each season.
+The Tigers have employed various managers and coaches.
+Working with the club's board, the stated objectives have been player development and the formation of a team for each season.